-The Project will create an increased demand for community services such as the Beacon City School District.
-The Applicant submitted a School Impact Study, dated June 26, 2017, prepared by Cleary Consulting.
+The Project will create an increased demand for community services such as emergency services and the Beacon City School District.
+The application was referred to the City of Beacon Police and Fire Departments.
+The Project will be constructed in accordance with all applicable state and local emergency and fire safety requirements.
+The Applicant also submitted a School Impact Study, dated June 26, 2017, prepared by Cleary Consulting.
 The School Impact Study concluded that approximately 47 school age children would reside in the new development.
-This estimate was calculating using the Rutgers University, Center for Urban Policy Research multipliers which tend to be a conservative method for determining the amount of school age children generated by a development project.
-The School Impact Study also found that the Project will generate approximately \$1,314,000 in taxes annually for the Beacon City School District.
-Employing the current perstudent costs to educate a pupil, the School Impact Study concluded that the Project will generate an annual tax revenue surplus for the School District.
+This estimate was calculating using the Rutgers University, Center for Urban Policy Research multipliers which tends to be a conservative method for determining the amount of school age children generated by a development project.